emacs-mirror/emacs/mps/manual/html/_sources/pool/amc.txt

 ==============================

 **AMC** is a general-purpose :term:`automatically managed <automatic memory management>` :term:`pool class`.
-This is the most "advanced" pool class in the MPS, intended for the majority of objects in the client program.
+This is the most mature pool class in the MPS, intended for the majority of objects in the client program.
 Use this pool class unless you need a particular feature that it doesn't provide.

 "Mostly Copying" means that it uses :term:`copying garbage collection` except for blocks that are :term:`pinned <pinning>` by